| MISCELLANY |

 many of them probably only obtained by conjecture from pictorial sources.

-Well, better than nothing.
-As a source for serious research, this book should
+stuff is 160 years out of date).
+As a source for serious research, this

-not just be taken with a grain, but with a chunk of rock salt: Like most
+book should not just be taken with a grain, but with a chunk of rock salt:

 |